South Fairmount, Cincinnati: Demographics

-Lick Run Watershed improvements
+As of the census of 2020, there were 2,181 people living in the neighborhood.
+There were 1,096 housing units.
+The racial makeup of the neighborhood was 33.2% White, 58.8% Black or African American, 0.0% Native American, 0.3% Asian, 0.0% Pacific Islander, 3.5% from some other race, and 4.3% from two or more races.
+4.9% of the population were Hispanic or Latino of any race.

+There were 853 households, of which 36.1% were families.
+About 58.3% of all households were made up of individuals.

+19.4% of the neighborhood's population were under the age of 18, 71.3% were 18 to 64, and 9.3% were 65 years of age or older.
+49.1% of the population were male and 50.9% were female.

+According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the neighborhood was $19,343.
+About 26.3% of family households were living below the poverty line.
+About 16.0% of adults had a bachelor's degree or higher.

+Infrastructure

-The Metropolitan Sewer District of Greater Cincinnati (MSD) is in the design stage of a stream daylighting project to restore the Lick Run which used to flow between Queen City Avenue and Westwood Avenue.
+The Metropolitan Sewer District of Greater Cincinnati (MSD) completed a stream daylighting project to restore the Lick Run which used to flow between Queen City Avenue and Westwood Avenue.
 MSD is required to remove 85% of the annual 14 billion gallons of the combined sewer overflows (CSOs) that occur each year in the outdated sewer system during rain events.
 The largest contributor to the overflows is CSO 5 in the Lick Run Watershed which dumps 1.7 billion gallons of raw sewage into the Mill Creek annually.
 By separating the storm water from the sanitary sewage most of the rain water can be sent straight into a creek, thus alleviating the watershed from CSOs.

 Two plans have been proposed by MSD to solve the issue.
 The preferred plan is to daylight the stream, allowing the rain water to collect in the restored Lick Run and discharge into the Mill Creek.
 This option is anticipated to cost approximately $195 million.
 Some community opposition has been raised for this alternative with a few residents likening it to an "open drainage ditch" and concern about the existing businesses and building stock between the two thoroughfares.

 The alternative "grey" solution would consist of constructing a new 25-foot diameter tunnel to replace the 19.5-foot tunnel currently in place.
 This alternative would not separate the storm water from the sanitary sewage so MSD would still be responsible for treating the storm water as if it is sewage.
 This alternative is expected to cost about $312 million.